MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 <!-- ====================================================================== -->
-## Downloaded repo directory adds "-master" to root directory name
+## Downloaded repo adds "-master" to root directory name

 For general, initial Dev environment setup, you can open any type of `.sln` file from the `WebView2Samples` repo: